-NOTE: Pushing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm System.
-Opening a door with the Vehicle Security Alarm System activated will cause the alarm to sound.
-Push the UNLOCK button to deactivate the Vehicle Security Alarm System.
+NOTE: Pushing the lock button on the key fob while you are in the vehicle will activate the vehicle security alarm system.
+Opening a door with the vehicle security alarm system activated will cause the alarm to sound.
+Push the unlock button to deactivate the vehicle security alarm system.